I remember approaching the final year of my university degree thinking about what I was going to do next.

 I previously made a little money online with my card game website, but after I lost all my profits to credit card fraud (purchases made from Thailand with stolen cards), I decided to shut down my e-commerce store.

 I was ready for something new.
 I wasn’t sure exactly what I would do, but I know what I wanted and what I didn’t want.

 Belief In A Result

-One of the most difficult ideas I have ever tried to grasp is the concept of having belief when there is no physical demonstration to back up your belief.
+One of the most difficult concepts I have ever tried to grasp is the idea of having belief when there is no physical demonstration to back up your belief.

 I’m not talking about god or religion here.